mdewey/sdg-dotnet-web-api-template/SampleApi/README.md

 - CORS Enabled
 - Swagger
 - Postgres & EF Core
+- Ready for Docker Deployment

 ## TODO:

-- Ready for Docker Deployment
+- Make this in into a template

 to use: